 A conventional condominium is the most common form of condominium.
 It typically refers to a condominium unit that is located within a building.
 Unit boundaries are identified by referring to floors, walls, and ceilings, as opposed to markings on a plot of land.

 Owners of conventional condominiums have full (freehold) ownership of everything inside the unit based on the boundaries set out in the condominium plan.
-In some cases, a unit’s exterior windows and doors are part of the unit, and in some cases they are considered common property.
+In some cases, a unit’s exterior windows and doors are part of the unit.
+In other cases, they may be common property.
 Check the condominium plan and bylaws to determine what is part of the unit and what is common property.

 Common property in conventional condominiums may include air conditioning, plumbing, sprinkler systems, elevators, fitness centres, pools, hallways, lobbies, and exterior spaces like gardens.